Saturday, 31 October 2015

 METHOD :

-Wash and soak the Bengal Grams for 2 hrs in hot water and pressure cook in enough water adding salt up to 2 whistles.
+Wash and soak the Bengal Grams for 2 hrs in hot water and boil in enough water adding salt.
 Once cool, drain the water.
+Also boil the sweet corns for few minutes.

 Peel, wash and cut the potatoes half.
 Boil them in enough water adding salt as required.
 Cut into small cubes.

-Take the potatoes, Bengal gram, green peas and green chillies in a bowl.
-Add salt, cumin powder, chilli powder, chaat masala and mix together very well.
+Take the potatoes, Bengal gram, sweet corn, chopped cucumber, onion and green chillies in a bowl.
+Add the salt, chilli flakes, mix together well.

 Add the lemon juice and mix again.